oat-sa/taohub-user-guide/User Guide 3.3/Interactions/extended-text-interaction.md

 The test-taker will be expected to remember the answer exactly, without any variation.
 Even an extra space will result in the answer being marked as incorrect.

-*Note: The A icon on the right allows you to bold or italize text, and to insert a picture, [shared stimulus](../appendix/glossary.md#shared-stimulus), [math expression](../appendix/glossary.md#math-expression) or link into your question.*
+*Note: See the section on [Interaction Authoring Tools](../interactions/interaction-authoring-tools.md) for details on text editing options such as using italics or bold text in your item, and inserting features such as shared stimuli or media, tables or formulae.*

 <aside class="optional-extras">
 ##Optional Extras when Creating a Task

-The following options are available in the [Interaction Properties panel](../appendix/glossary.md#interaction-properties-panel) on the right.
+The following options are available in the [Interaction Properties Panel](../appendix/glossary.md#interaction-properties-panel) on the right.

 ###Defining a certain format